onlyjazz/flask-docs/docs/epro.md

 Just click on the application and login to ePRO, Enjoy :smile:

 ###Login to Flask ePRO
-Open Flask ePRO application and login to your diary by email and password.
+Open Flask ePRO application and login to your diary.
+(To login by email and password you should create the password first by [reset password](./epro_mobile.md#first-login-with-email-and-password) option)

 ![Screenshot](img/epro/app_login.PNG)